-With the new year right around the corner, pressure starts to set in.
-There are twelve months ahead of us full of unknown opportunities, fresh starts, and good times to be had.
+With the new year right around the corner, pressure starts to set in for creating your own fresh start.
+There are twelve months ahead of us full of unknown opportunities, the breaking of old habits, and good times to be had.

 How will you make the most of it?
-Tradition is to set New Year resolutions.
+Tradition is to set New Year’s resolutions.

-While doing this seems like a good idea, how many years have you not honoured your resolutions?
-The easiest part is making them while the hardest is the follow-through.
+While doing this seems like a good idea, how many past years have you not honoured your resolutions?
+The easiest part is making big goals while the hardest is the follow-through.

-So you can stick with your goals for the new year, take a look at these easy ways for sticking to your resolutions!
+To help you stick with your goals for the new year, take a look at these easy ways for following through with your new year resolutions!

-The number one thing on almost everyone’s list is to lose weight.
-That’s great but what often happens is people set unrealistic expectations.
+When January 1st rolls around, the number one thing on almost everyone’s list is to lose weight.
+Weight loss is a great goal for the start of a new year, but what often happens is people set unrealistic expectations.

-Setting tight deadlines if often cause for failure.
+Setting tight deadlines is often cause for failure.
 Lessen the pressure to make a difference within yourself or your life by setting realistic goals with reasonable timelines.
+It’s like hitting the sweet spot between challenging and “I-can-actually-do-this.”

 Start Small

 Don’t think you have to go all in because it’s a new year.
-Along with being realistic, start small as well.
+Along with being realistic, try making small changes as well.

 If you want to eat healthier, don’t throw away every processed and sugary food you own.
 A big change like that won’t give you the best results.